nikg-04/casinocoin-dev-portal/content/reference-casinocoind.md

 <!-- MULTICODE_BLOCK_END -->

+#### Notice
+- Balance is in satoshi
+- PreviousTxnID is the last TX from the account
+- PreviousTxnLgrSeq is the ledger in which the last TX was included
+- Sequence is the amount of transactions from the account (so only outgoing!)

 The response follows the [standard format](#response-formatting), with the result containing the requested account, its data, and a ledger to which it applies, as the following fields:

 | `Field`                | Type    | Description                               |